Ethylene Oxide Lawsuits

 People working with, working near or living near ethylene oxide plants are filing lawsuits after they developed cancer or blood disorders.
 The Environmental Protection Agency and the International Agency for Research on Cancer have designated ethylene oxide as a carcinogen.
 People may be exposed to the toxic chemical in or near chemical plants or factories.

-Hundreds of people have filed individual lawsuits and class actions claiming that chemical facilities exposed them to ethylene oxide for years and led them to develop cancer.
-Manufacturers hit with cancer lawsuits refute the claims.
+Hundreds of people have filed individual lawsuits claiming that chemical facilities exposed them to ethylene oxide for years and led them to develop cancer.
+Manufacturers facing cancer lawsuits refute these claims.

 The United States is one of the world’s largest producers of ethylene oxide and chemicals made from it.
 More than 90 facilities across the country work with the chemical, according to the American Chemistry Council.